Burning Bodhi

 Burning Bodhi is a 2015 independent film written and directed by Matthew McDuffie.
 It stars Kaley Cuoco, Landon Liboiron, Sasha Pieterse, and Cody Horn.
 The film had its world premiere at the Austin Film Festival on November 1, 2015.

 Plot

-Dylan (Landon Liboiron) finds out via Facebook that his best friend from high school, "Bodhi" has died suddenly of an aneurysm.
+Dylan finds out via Facebook that his best friend from high school, "Bodhi" has died suddenly of an aneurysm.
 Reluctantly, he returns to his old neighborhood in New Mexico to grieve his popular friend's death.
 Yet, as past lovers and old friends follow suit, Dylan gradually realizes his homecoming also means reconciling the realities of his present with those of the people from his past.
 The former classmates struggle with the experience of confronting not only Bodhi's sudden passing, but their own vulnerability to blind chance.
 Throughout their reunion, sticky feelings of love, longing, and regret are stirred up in the characters, alongside novel insights into forgiveness, mortality, and gratitude.